Blue Sky Mining: Background

 Blue Sky Mining retains the alternative rock sound and Warne Livesey production of the band's previous album, Diesel and Dust, but is "more defiant and outspoken."
 The single "Blue Sky Mine" describes asbestos exposure in the Wittenoom mine tragedy.
 The lead single peaked at number eight on the ARIA singles charts, top 15 in Norway and Switzerland, number 47 on Billboard Hot 100 and number one on both their Mainstream and Modern Rock Tracks charts, and appeared on the UK charts.
 The second single, "Forgotten Years", was more moderately successful, reaching number 26 on the ARIA singles chart, number 97 in the UK, number 11 on the Mainstream Rock Tracks, and number one on the Modern Rock Tracks.

-Hirst later said, "Warne's whole thing was to get as close to aural perfection as you possibly could, or as close as we were ever going to get- and Rhino the sort of place to do it.
+Hirst later said, "Warne's whole thing was to get as close to aural perfection as you possibly could, or as close as we were ever going to get - and Rhino the sort of place to do it.
 It was indulgent, excessive, and it was the kind of luxury that's afforded to bands with a hit album, which we had."
-Moginie added, "I didn't realise that we were making a commercial record and we certainty never set out to.
+Moginie added, "I didn't realise that we were making a commercial record and we certainly never set out to.
 We ended up going for good songs and lots of acoustic guitars, and it worked."